JustNik-jpg/BasicPlatformer/README.md

 ### Controls
 A, D - move right, left
 Space - jump
 LMB, RMB - attack left, right
+R - restart(if died, or just want to start anew)

 ### Gameplay
 Kill all enemies to open the door to the next room (only 2 different rooms for now?)